REFORM BOEHM CLARINETS • MODEL 3000

 We look forward

-Seggelke Klarinetten will accompany you on your musical journey.
+Seggelke clarinets will accompany you on your musical journey.

-We will be happy to advise you in our showroom or with selected partner companies on the ordering process for these selected unique clarinets.
+We will be happy to advise you on the ordering process for these selected unique clarinets in our showroom or from selected partner companies.
 Find the clarinet that brings your music to life.